 ODOT Let Projects

 For ODOT let projects the project leader or consultant project manager will be in charge of the schedule and plan review distribution for each milestone.
 In this case, follow the process as stated by the project leader or consultant project manager for plan review distribution.
-The signal designer should check with traffic-roadway section to ensure the distribution has been received.
+The signal designer should check with traffic engineering section to ensure the distribution has been received.
 For state force projects, the design phase is not as formal as a standard STIP project and the signal designer will likely be in charge of the schedule for plan review distribution.

 It is the signal designer’s responsibility to make sure that a set of the plans makes it to the state traffic signal engineer for review; either by adding the state traffic signal engineer to the project leader’s plan review distribution list or by sending the plan sheets to the state traffic signal engineer directly.